moq-wg/moq-transport/draft-ietf-moq-transport.md

 ## Version and Extension Negotiation {#version-negotiation}

-Endpoints use the exchange of SETUP messages to negotiate the MOQT version and any extensions to use.
+Endpoints use the exchange of Setup messages to negotiate the MOQT version and any extensions to use.

 The client indicates the MOQT versions it supports in the CLIENT_SETUP message (see {{message-setup}}).
 It also includes the union of all Setup Parameters
 {{setup-params}} required for a handshake by any of those versions.

-Within any MOQT version, clients request the use of extensions by adding SETUP parameters corresponding to that extension.
+Within any MOQT version, clients request the use of extensions by adding Setup parameters corresponding to that extension.
 No extensions are defined in this document.